iRobotEducation/create3_docs/docs/index.md

-# Welcome to iRobot Create3
+# Welcome to the iRobot® Create® 3 Educational Robot

 TODO: add pictures and videos

 ### Overview

-What is Create3?
+What is iRobot® Create® 3?

 ### Useful links